coinevo/documents/docs/en/AWSfullnode/README.md

-Qmix launches upon boot on the AWS Qtum AMI.
+Qmix launches upon boot on the AWS Evo AMI.
 To use it, just point your browser towards http://yourec2ipaddress:5555

 ![awsmarketplace](qmix.jpg)